DelineaXPM/delinea-platform/Scripts/SecretServer/AWS/AWS-IAM Users/Discovery/readme.md

 - Fill out the required fields with the information from the application registration

-- Name: ( example -AWS IAM User Scaner)
+- Name: ( example -AWS IAM User Scanner)

-- Description: (Enter something meaningful to your Orgabization)
+- Description: (Enter something meaningful to your Organization)

 - Active: (Checked)